alist-org/docs/docs/guide/install/reverse-proxy.md

 ---

 # Reverse proxy
 The program listens to port 5244 by default.
+If you do `reverse proxy`, recommended you set [site_url](../../config/configuration.md#site_url) so that alist can works fine.

 ### nginx
 Add in the server field of the website configuration file
 ```nginx